-3.4 Academic Review and Appeals Committee
+Academic Review and Appeals Committee

 Meetings of the Academic Review and Appeals Committee (ARAC) are not legal proceedings, but are an institutional process with a degree-program specific outcome.
-The committee is composed of four faculty members (appointed each year by academic dean), dean of students, and chaired by the registrar (who convenes the meetings).
+The committee is composed of four faculty members (appointed each year by school/college director), dean of students, and chaired by the registrar (who convenes the meetings).
 ARAC hears grade appeal petitions (see Grade Appeal Policy) as well as appeals from suspended students.